adelenelai/adelenelai.github.io/_posts/2022-03-16-coconutrdkit.md

----
-title:  "Working with COCONUT DB using RDKit"
+# Working with COCONUT DB using RDKit - sanitising Natural Product molecules
----
 ###  Some NPs cannot be sanitised

 COCONUT DB is the largest open collection of natural products, developed by [Sorokina et al](https://doi.org/10.1186/s13321-020-00478-9).